KonstanzeTan/tan_etal_DCM/code_enrdepl_genereg/README.md

 ## General
 This repository contains scripts for performing the enrichment analysis, including constructing a background of CpGs matched to Sentinel CpGs by methylation levels and variablity, as well as determining significant enrichment or depletion of sentinel CpGs for gene regulatory features.
+While the provided scripts analyse sentinel CpG enrichment in Roadmap learned chromatin states, DHS and 5 core histone marks, a similar strategy was applied in the analysis of co-methylated CpG enrichment in transcription factor binding sites (TFBS)

 ## Constructing background set of EPIC Array CpGs for enrichment analyses